Quansight/Quansight-website/migration-plan.md

 ## Executive Summary

-*Write last.
-Working draft:*
+_Write last.
+Working draft:_

 > Over the past 12 months, the Quansight Labs site has received 35 content
 > edits — roughly 90% of them roster changes (staff joining or leaving).
 > Pages and site chrome received 4 edits combined.
 We propose moving all
 > content into the git repository, replacing the Storyblok + GraphQL codegen
+>
-> + Nx + Next.js stack with **Astro** consuming file-based content, and
+> - Nx + Next.js stack with **Astro** consuming file-based content, and
 >   consolidating site ownership in the engineering team.
 Estimated effort:
 >   2–4 focused engineering days.
 Ongoing maintenance burden for editors is
 >   comparable to today, with content edits flowing through PRs.

 ## Strategic Context